+FORM 10-Q

+(Mark One)

-FORM 10-Q (Mark One) PORW 10-Q ☑ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934 For the quarterly period ended November 30, 2020 or ☐ TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934 For the transition period from to • ( Commission File Number: 000-55477 NGERMOTION, IN (Exact r name of registrant as specified in its c charter) Delaware 20-0077155 (State or other jurisdiction of organization) (I.R.S. employer identification no.) 1460 Broadway New York, New York 10036 (Address of principal executive offices) (Zip code) (Registra (347) 349-5339 ant's telephone number, including are ea code) (Former name, former a None address, and former fiscal year, if cha inged since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A Indicate by check mark whether the registrant (1) has Act of 1934 during the preceding 12 months (or for subject to such filing requirements for the past 90 day Indicate by check mark whether the registrant has structured to State of Regulation S-T (§232.405 of this chapter required to submit such files).
-Yes ⊠ No □ such shorter period that the registrant s.
-Yes ⊠ No □ ubmitted electronically every Interact t was required to file such reports), and (2) has been tive Data File required to be submitted pursuant to Indicate by check mark whether the registrant is a company, or an emerging growth company.
-See defin
+$\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 For the quarterly period ended November 30, 2020 or $\Box$ Transition report pursuant to Section 13 or 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the transition period from to Comr mission File Number: 000-55477 EINC ERMOTION, INC 7 of registrant as specified in its cha Delaware 20-0077155 (State or other jurisdiction of organization) (I.R.S. employer identification no.) 1460 Broadway New York, New York (Address of principal executive offices) 10036 (Zip code) (Figures) of principal executive effices) (2.45) 2.40, 5220 (Zip code) (Registrant's (347) 349-5339 telephone number, including area code) None (Former name, former addre ess, and former fiscal year, if chang ged since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A Indicate by check mark whether the registrant (1) has filed all r during the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted el Regulation S-T (§232.405 of this chapter) during the preceding Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large acceler emerging growth company.
+See definitions of "large accelerated in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company If an emerging growth company, indicate by checkmark if the re- revised financial accounting standards provided pursuant to Sect xtended transition period for complying with any new or Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the A .ct).
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer stock outstanding as of January 12, 2021. s classes of common stock as of the ne latest practicable date: 36,200,557 shares of common